null

 If you are a beginner, we recommend you make a few batches before attempting this soap as it can be a little overwhelming using so many colours when just starting out.
 If you are more advanced, you can follow the instructions below.

-- Set aside a spare washed, 500ml jug or container for the swirl colour.
+• Set aside a spare clean 500ml jug or container for the swirl colour.

-- Colour the main soap pot to a mid to strong colour with the Brites for CP Orange and Carmine.
+• Colour the main soap pot to a mid to strong colour with the Carmine Red and Titanium Dioxide.

 x